worstperson/USBTether/README.md

 ## Router Setup:

 These setups typically use the phone as the router bridged to a consumer router configured as a wireless AP to avoid double NAT.
 Try to avoid any Broadcom MIPS routers as their USB support is very poor.
 Something like a RPi should be used as a bridge device when tethering with an otherwise unsuitable router.
-OpenWRT devices are highly recommended, Qualcomm IPQ Linksys routers go for pretty cheap and are well suited to this task.
+OpenWRT devices are highly recommended, Qualcomm IPQ Linksys routers go for cheap and are well suited to this task.
 OpenWRT makes it possible to run the DHCP server on the router and offers many other powerful resources for managing your network.

 You must also be prepaired for testing and problem solving software/hardware quirks.
 As an example, on my EA6350v3 I had to: